Aging: Foster Grandparent Program

 Mary Byrns, FGP Director

-Counties: Chippewa, Clark, Eau Clair, Monroe, Rush, Taylor, and Trempealeau
+Counties: Chippewa, Clark, Eau Claire, Monroe, Rush, Taylor, and Trempealeau

 - Lincoln Hills/Copper Lake Schools Department of Corrections Juvenile Correctional Facilities